-- 1. All Property Acquisition Contracts shall be entered into in accordance with this Policy by the responsible Authority officer. - 2.
+- 1. All Property Acquisition Contracts shall be entered into in accordance with these Guidelines by the responsible Authority officer. - 2.
 Property Acquisition Contracts shall be entered into on a negotiated basis, unless the Contracting Officer shall have determined that a sufficient number of parcels of Real Property are available and of equivalent usefulness to the Authority so as to make a competitive process feasible and desirable.
-The Authority shall document the processes by which Real Property is acquired, by making a record summarizing the nature and scope of the Real Property acquired, the name of the seller, the price or other consideration paid for the Real Property acquired, the method of determining the price or other consideration paid for the Real Property acquired and the reason for the selection of the Real Property acquired
+The Authority shall document the processes by which Real Property is acquired, by making a record summarizing the nature and scope of the Real Property acquired, the name of the seller, the price or other consideration paid for the Real Property acquired, the method of determining the price or other consideration paid for the Real Property, and any Real Property considered as an alternative to the Real Property acquired and the reason for the selection of the Real Property acquired